helium/denylist/README.md

 ## Additions to this List

+Requesting additions to this list has changed as of 10/27/22.
+At this time, please visit Crowdspot.io to request any additions to the Denylist.

-We welcome contributions to add to the denylist but may do independent verification to determine whether or not we feel comfortable adding individual Hotspots to this list.
-At this time, you may [open an issue][issue] to request addition of one or many Hotspots.
+We welcome contributions to add to the Denylist but may do independent verification to determine whether or not we feel comfortable adding individual Hotspots to this list.

 ## Removal from this List

-At this time, you may [open an issue][issue] to request removal of a Hotspot from this denylist.
-You must use the provided template and requests may be closed without explanation.
+Requesting removals to this list has changed as of 10/27/22.
+At this time, please visit Crowdspot.io to request any removals to the Denylist.

+We welcome contributions to the Denylist but may do independent verification to determine whether or not we feel comfortable removing individual Hotspots to this list.

 # Instructions for Signers